nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `STUDENT_NUMBER` must be valid and exist.
 * `STUDENT_NUMBER` must be entered before the details to be modified.
 * Replace the student's existing student number with `NEW_STUDENT_NUMBER`.
-* `PHONE` must be a 3 to 20 digit positive integer.
+* `PHONE` must be a positive integer with 3 or more digits.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * The `NEW_STUDENT_NUMBER` must be valid and unique (does not exist in Class Manager).